CHC50113 Diploma of Early Childhood Education and Care

 Implement strategies for the inclusion of all children

 Facilitate compliance in an education and care services

 Identify and respond to children and young people at risk

 Maintain Work health and safety

 There are no pre-requisite entry requirements for this qualification.
 However, there are entry requirements for candidates applying for a VET Student Loan (contact us for more information).
-Candidates must have a Unique Student Identifier and complete a LLN quiz upon entry.
+Candidates must have a Unique Student Identifier, provide a NSW Working With Children Check and complete a LLN quiz upon entry.

 CHC50113 Diploma of Early Childhood Education and Care is made up of 28 units of competency - 23 core units and 5 elective units (Packaging Rules apply).
 There are a large range of units to choose from to suit a variety of job roles.